Easy DIY cat cage enclosure

-Numerous trips to Lowes and Home Depot were made to research the type of wire mesh, hardware and wood I was going to use.
-First I started with drawing out some plans.
-After finishing the cage and comparing the childish looking plans to the actual cage, I came pretty close to what I dreamed of doing.
+Numerous trips to Lowes and Home Depot were made to research the type of wire mesh, hardware, and wood I was going to use.
+First I started by drawing out some plans.
+After finishing the cage and comparing the childish-looking plans to the actual cage, I came pretty close to what I dreamed of doing.
 I wish I could find the drawings so I could post them here to show you.

-I started with the small enclosure around the living room window.
+First I started with the small cage enclosure around the living room window.
+I could probably call it a window catio.
 I purchased Ideal Pet Products Sash Chubby Kat Medium Pet Door, 27 to 32-Inch, a cat door that was made for windows.
-I’m really happy with the small door but I do take it out in the winter time and make the cats stay inside when it gets really cold.
+I’m really happy with the small door but I do take it out in the wintertime and make the cats stay inside when it gets really cold.
 By really cold I mean well below freezing and sometimes into the minus.

 I built these support brackets for the tunnel with decking hardware and various pieces of wood.